-The first time I tried the Turkish get up, I hated it.
+The first time I tried the Turkish to get up, I hated it.

-HOWEVER – the fact still remains that it’s a tricky move.
-That’s why I always recommend folks start with the half Turkish get up.
-It’s a movement that provides many of the same benefits of the full TGU, but is a lot easier to learn.
-Once the half get up is mastered, it’s then time to move on to the full version of the exercise.
+HOWEVER – the fact remains that it’s a tricky move.
+That’s why I always recommend folks start with the half Turkish get-up.
+It’s a movement that provides many of the same benefits of the full TGU but is a lot easier to learn.
+Once the half-get-up is mastered, it’s then time to move on to the full version of the exercise.

-Today’s video and post quickly breaks down how to perform the half Turkish get up.
+Today’s video and post quickly break down how to perform the half Turkish get up.
 Please enjoy it!!

 This is called the Half Turkish Get Up.

 Now you may or may not have seen this exercise, but it is a great way to learn the TGU.
-The Turkish get up is a great exercise for shoulder mobility and stability, for core strength, for hip mobility and a bunch of other things.
+The Turkish get-up is a great exercise for shoulder mobility and stability, core strength, hip mobility, and a bunch of other things.

 BUT – it is also a bit tricky to learn, and it has a lot of moving parts.

-The half TGU is great to start out with, and you can do it as a stand alone exercise, but it also helps you learn the full movement.
+The half TGU is great to start with, and you can do it as a stand-alone exercise, but it also helps you learn the full movement.
 So I’ll walk you through it!

-The full Turkish get up goes from lying on the ground all the way to a standing position with a kettlebell overhead.
+The full Turkish get-up goes from lying on the ground to a standing position with a kettlebell overhead.
 With the half get up, we’re just practicing the first half of the movement.

 So all we’re going to do is start with the kettlebell right at the shoulder.
-Hand goes right through the handle of the ‘bell, pull it up to the frame and roll to the back.
+The hand goes right through the handle of the ‘bell, pull it up to the frame, and rolls to the back.

 Punch the kettlebell up towards the ceiling.
 You want it right above your shoulder.
 Elbows locked out, shoulders sucked down into the socket.
 Your shoulders should be nice and stabilized and your lats are engaged.
 All those muscles that surround the shoulder should be nice and tight.